chrisjeremy84/chrisjeremy84/README.md

-# Chris Jeremie Ishimwe, 23
+# Chris Jeremie Ishimwe, 24

 #### A computer engineer with various of interests in the development of web & mobile applications.
-More engaged in the development of single webpage applications and the contribution to the open source world...
+More engaged in the development of data algorithms and visualization approaches, in the current era of software development.

 ### MOSTLY USED TOOLS
 - Python